absentbird/Subtitle-Positioner/docs/index.md

 Youtube uses VTT files for subtitles with enhanced features such as positioning.
 If you have an SRT file, but you'd like to position the subtitles, you can use this tool to add positioning information.

-### Upload SRT
+### Upload SRT^1

-This is the base subtitle file, it's essentially just a text file with timings for the captioning.

 <label for="srtfile">SRT file:</label>
 <input type="file" name="srtfile" id="srtupload">

+^1 An SRT is a basic subtitle file, it's essentially just a text file with timings for the captioning.
+Most tools support this format, and it's easy to work with.
+[Learn more about SRT here](https://en.wikipedia.org/wiki/SubRip).

 #### Upload Timing (optional)

-To save time you can upload a CSV with positions.
-It should be formatted as follows:
+To save time you can upload a CSV^2 with positions.
+The file must have three columns: Start, Stop, and Position.

-start, stop, position
+**Start** and **Stop** should be times formatted as hh:mm:ss.sss.

+**Position** must be one of the following values: top-left, top-center, top-right, middle-left, middle-center, middle-right, bottom-left, bottom-center, bottom-right

-If recognized, the timings will be loaded into the form below once the file is uploaded.
+If recognized, the timings will be loaded into the form below once the csv file is selected.

 <label for="timingcsv">CSV timing file:</label>
 <input type="file" name="timingcsv" id="timingupload">

+^2 Most spreadsheets can be exported as a CSV file.
+Here are some popular options: [LibreOffice Calc](https://help.libreoffice.org/3.3/Calc/Importing_and_Exporting_CSV_Files), [Google Sheets](https://www.organimi.com/how-to-convert-a-csv-file-to-google-sheets/#:~:text=How%20to%20Export%20a%20File,the%20file%20as%20a%20CSV), [Microsoft Excel](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6)

 ### Adjust Positioning